mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 Be aware that this is calculation for simple join of events and pages views generated by local e-commerce platform in central Europe country (~20M clients).
-I could also easily imagine much more complex stream topology, with tens of reparations, joins and aggregations.
+I could also easily imagine much more complex stream topology, with tens of repartitions, joins and aggregations.

 If you are not careful, your Kafka Streams application could easily kill your Kafka cluster.
 At least our application did it once.
 Application deployed on 10 [Mesos](http://mesos.apache.org/)